 Interestingly, there are only minor differences in ambition when taking the gender of the entrepreneur into account (Figures 3.1.2 and 3.1.3).
-As regards the economic goals, femaleled and male-led companies in all cities are almost as likely to want to maintain the business as it currently operates.
-There is one exception: male-led companies from Frankfurt are more
+As regards the economic goals, female-led and male-led companies in all cities are almost as likely to want to maintain the business as it currently operates.
+There is one exception: male-led companies from Frankfurt are more inclined to expand their company than their female-led counterparts (34 per cent vs. 46 per cent).

 There are also no marked gender differences with regard to socially oriented goals particularly in Paris, Milan and Madrid.
-Female-led companies in London (62%) and in Frankfurt (55%) are more inclined to contribute to the local community than male-led companies in these locations (44% and 47%).
-Moreover, female-led companies in London are more likely than male-led companies (65% vs. 52%) to aim to increase their social and environmental benefits.
+Female-led companies in London (62 per cent) and in Frankfurt (55 per cent) are more inclined to contribute to the local community than male-led companies in these locations (44 per cent and 47 per cent).
+Moreover, female-led companies in London are more likely than male-led companies (65 per cent vs. 52 per cent) to aim to increase their social and environmental benefits.